Speculative Stocks: Is the Risk Worth the Reward?

 Anytime someone invests in a company without first researching it, that’s speculation.
 You’ve probably heard stories of folks who made a bunch of money based on a “gut feeling.”
 They just felt like the company was about to break out.
 In other words, they got lucky.

-Speculative stocks are a gamble.
-But to be fair, they do get the attention of new and seasoned investors.
+Speculative stocks are more of a gamble.
+But to be fair, they do get the attention of new and seasoned investors alike.
 And the reasons are pretty simple…

 For starters, they can be cheap compared with blue chips.
 Some penny stocks or investments in emerging market stocks are perfect examples.
 Speculative stocks are also a whole lot more volatile.
 They might not have strong fundamentals at the moment.
 They might be competing in a saturated market.
 Or they might have an unsustainable business model.

 Despite any or all of these things, investors can still take a shine to them.
 Because if they manage to right the ship and breakout, investors will be handsomely rewarded.
-But there’s a much larger chance they fail.
+But there’s also a big chance they fail.

 Now, on to the million-dollar question…